aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsm-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to XLTX via Java or Online App" h2="On Premise Java API to export PPSM to XLTX without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to work with a wide range of file formats, including PPSM, HTML, and XLTX.
+With Aspose.Total for Java, you can easily convert PPSM to XLTX in two simple steps.

+The first step is to export PPSM to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, read, write, and modify PowerPoint presentations without the need for Microsoft PowerPoint.
+It supports a wide range of features, including the ability to export PPSM to HTML.

+The second step is to convert HTML to XLTX using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, read, write, and modify spreadsheets without the need for Microsoft Excel.
+It supports a wide range of features, including the ability to convert HTML to XLTX.

-You can convert PPSM file to XLTX via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPSM to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLTX.
+In summary, Aspose.Total for Java makes it easy to convert PPSM to XLTX in two simple steps.
+First, you can export PPSM to HTML using Aspose.Slides for Java.
+Then, you can convert HTML to XLTX using Aspose.Cells for Java.
+With Aspose.Total for Java, you can quickly and easily convert PPSM to XLTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}